strawberry-graphql/strawberry/CONTRIBUTING.md

 $ poetry run pre-commit install
 ```

-Your code must always be accompanied by corresponding tests if tests are not
+Your code must always be accompanied by corresponding tests, if tests are not
 present your code will not be merged.

 #### Pull requests